 I am a website speed and performance freak who always try to find a better alternative.
-If I encounter any better alternative for the existing setup, then I switch it.
-That’s the reason why I switched from Yoast to RankMath as a part of the SEO effort.
+If I encounter any better alternative for the existing setup, I switch it.
+That’s why I switched from Yoast to RankMath as a part of the SEO effort.

-In a quest for finding alternatives, I could hardly find any websites or blogs that post about the site’s speed, optimization, and performance review.
-That’s when I thought I could personally do and share on this blog.
+In a quest for alternatives, I could hardly find any websites or blogs posted about the site’s speed, optimization, and performance review.
+That’s when I thought I could personally do and share it on this blog.
 It will help you and me in choosing the best.

-Initially, I thought that I would test on a good premium server, but I found that most of the new bloggers prefer to start at a low budget and eventually scale.
-Hence, I made the test setup on low-grade hardware that is generally offered by most shared hosting at a relatively cheap price.
+Initially, I thought I would test on a good premium server, but I found that most new bloggers prefer to start at a low budget and eventually scale.
+Hence, I made the test setup on low-grade hardware generally offered by most shared hosting at a relatively low price.

 This setup will help in gauging the performance upgrade after using any plugins or server-side optimization.
 Hence, I will be using the same setup across the board for speed, performance, and load tests.

-Now I know the fact that there will be progressive upgrades over the period of time that will boost the performance – if I found any major upgrades then I will update with new changes.
+Now I know that there will be progressive upgrades over time that will boost the performance – if I find any significant upgrades, I will update with new changes.

 Test Server Configuration